anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 1. **Initial Request**
    - An executor sends a `MsgExecutorFinished` containing:
-     - `success`: Boolean indicating if execution completed successfully
+     - `success`: Boolean indicating if execution completed successfully.
-     - `values_read`: List of all key-value pairs that were read during execution
+     - `values_read`: List of all key-value pairs that were read during execution.
-     - `values_written`: List of all key-value pairs that were written during execution
+     - `values_written`: List of all key-value pairs that were written during execution.
-   - This message represents the completion of a transaction's execution lifecycle
+   - This message represents the completion of a transaction's execution lifecycle.

 2. **Guard Phase** (`executorFinishedGuard`)
-   - Verifies message type is `ExecutorMsgExecutorFinished`
+   - Verifies message type is `ExecutorMsgExecutorFinished`.
-   - If validation fails, request is rejected immediately
+   - If validation fails, request is rejected immediately.
-   - On success, passes control to `executorFinishedLabel`
+   - On success, passes control to `executorFinishedLabel`.

 3. **Action Phase** (`executorFinishedAction`)
    - Processes valid executor completion notifications through these steps:
-     - Looks up the transaction associated with the sending executor in the `transactionEngines` map
+     - Looks up the transaction associated with the sending executor in the `transactionEngines` map.
-     - If no transaction is found, the notification is ignored (this shouldn't happen in normal operation)
+     - If no transaction is found, the notification is ignored (this shouldn't happen in normal operation).
-     - If transaction is found, stores the execution summary in the `execution_summaries` map
+     - If transaction is found, stores the execution summary in the `execution_summaries` map.
-     - The summary is indexed by the transaction's fingerprint for later reference
+     - The summary is indexed by the transaction's fingerprint for later reference.

 4. **Response Generation**
    - **Successful Case**
-     - Updates local state with the new execution summary
+     - Updates local state with the new execution summary.
-     - No response messages are generated
+     - No response messages are generated.
    - **Error Case**
-     - If executor not found in mapping, quietly fails
+     - If executor not found in mapping, quietly fails.
      - No error responses are sent

 5. **State Update**
    - Updates the worker's local state:
-     - Adds new entry to `execution_summaries` map
+     - Adds new entry to `execution_summaries` map.
-     - Maps transaction fingerprint to its execution results
+     - Maps transaction fingerprint to its execution results.
-   - No messages are sent
+   - No messages are sent.

 ## Action arguments